antofic/GraphCodable/Docs/CodingRules.md

-│ ³       = you don't need deferDecode: use decode(...) instead                 │ │ ⁴       = GraphCodable exception during decode: use deferDecode(...) instead  │ │ ⁵       = allowed but not recommendend: you run the risk of unnecessarily     │ │           encoding and decoding objects that will be immediately released     │ │           after decoding.
+│ ³       = you don't need deferDecode: use decode(...) instead                 │ │ ⁴       = GraphCodable exception during decode: use deferDecode(...) instead  │ │ ⁵       = allowed but not recommendend: you run the risk of unnecessarily     │ │           encode and decode objects that will be immediately released after   │ │           decoding.
 Use encodeConditional(...) instead.                       │ └───────────────────────────────────────────────────────────────────────────────┘
 ```
 All GraphCodable protocols are defined [here](/Sources/GraphCodable/GraphCodable.swift)